Dance in China: Contemporary dance

-Western ballroom dancing (交谊舞) became popular in the 20th century, previously it would not have been permissible for men and women from respectable families to dance together.
+Western ballroom dancing (交谊舞) became popular in the 20th century.
+Previously, it would not have been permissible for men and women from respectable families to dance together.
 It was popular in the 1940s Shanghai nightclubs, and early Communists leaders such as Mao Zedong and Zhou Enlai were also avid Soviet-style ballroom dancers.
-Ballroom dancing however later disappeared after the Cultural Revolution to be replaced by massive group dances such as yangge dance.
-Ballroom dances however reappeared after the liberalisation of China later in the century, and it is now commonly found performed by many people in public parks in the morning as exercise.
+Ballroom dancing, however, later disappeared after the Cultural Revolution, to be replaced by massive group dances such as the yangge dance.
+Ballroom dances, however, reappeared after the liberalization of China later in the century, and it is now commonly found performed by many people in public parks in the morning as exercise.